 To make sure you cover all the bases, check out my list of Halloween photo must-haves:

-COSTUME – Take photos of the kids putting on their costume and applying their makeup or their mask.
-Take before, during and after photos.
+COSTUME – Take photos of the kids putting on their costumes and applying their makeup or their mask.
+Take before, during, and after photos.
 You could even include a snap of the original inspiration for their costume.

 STARRY OR SPOOKY SKY – Using your tripod, take some images of the moon or stars.
 You will need a long exposure to get sharp shots.
 These make nice background images if you’re making a photo book later.

-TRICK OR TREATERS – Snap shots of kids in costume at your door as well as your one little ones as they snag their loot or give out treats to other trick-or-treaters.
+TRICK OR TREATERS – Snapshots of kids in costume at your door as well as your little ones as they snag their loot or give out treats to other trick-or-treaters.

 PARTIES – If you’re having or attending a party, take group shots.
 If your kids have Halloween parties or parades at school, that’s another great opportunity to get shots of all the kids.

-FOOD – I love all the creative food items like spider cupcakes, monster whoopie pies and eyeball punsh, etc. They also make great photos.
+FOOD – I love all the creative food items like spider cupcakes, monster whoopie pies, eyeball punch, etc. They also make great photos.